keepitrio/phase-0-gps-1/nose-reflections.md

 At this point, there isn't much that confuses me, it's more about getting used to the flow and remembering everything I need to do.

 **How was your first experience of pairing in a GPS?**
+It was a great learning experience.
+Ashley and I worked really well together and Shawn was there to give us tips and tricks and get us on track when we were lost.

 We learned that you can use a relative path to add images into a markdown file instead of using a URL, this allows the file to load faster since it doesn't have to go to GitHub to fetch the image.